-Washington County government has spent the last few years deciding how to deal with the ongoing problem of overcrowding in the Washington County Detention Center.
-In 2019, community advocates stepped in and convinced the Quorum Court to commission an independent non-partisan study from the National Center for State Courts, to help decide what to do.
+Washington County government has spent the last few years debating how to fix the ongoing problem of overcrowding in the Washington County Detention Center.
+In 2019 the Quorum Court spent $60,000 to commission an independent non-partisan study from the National Center for State Courts, to help decide what to do.
 The group studied our entire criminal justice system for a year and compared us to other counties across the nation.
 In 2020, their assessment came out.
 It found that we need better systems and more diversionary and rehabilitation programs.

-Jail should be reserved for people who present a danger to the public, and I support the job our deputies do in keeping the public safe.
-I also support the findings of the 2020 Criminal Justice Assessment, which pointed to a long list of alternatives to jail for low-risk nonviolent individuals.
-That includes treatment for addiction and mental illness, homeless services, working with organizations like the Bail Project, and reducing the high number of people in jail for failure to appear in court.
+Jail should be reserved for people who present a danger to the public.
+I support the work our sheriff's deputies do to keep the public safe.
+I also support the findings of the 2020 Criminal Justice Assessment, which laid out a list of proven lower-cost alternatives to jail for low-risk nonviolent individuals.
+That includes treatment for addiction and mental illness, bail reform, re-entry programs, and reducing the high number of people in jail for failure to appear in court.
 I’ve spoken about the report with Sheriff Tim Helder, former Jail Ombudsman Stan Adelman, and community advocates.
 There is broad agreement that these programs will reduce recidivism - preventing people from committing crimes all over again.
-It will take political will from our Quorum Court to fund the criminal justice reforms it recommended.
+It will take political will from our Quorum Court to fund the criminal justice reforms the report has recommended.

 Contact All JPs

-Unfortunately, as of July 2021, the Washington County Judge's office has disabled the "All JPs" email address.
-But, you can still send an email to all the JPs at once by clicking the handy button below:
+Have an issue or concern?
+You can send an email to all 15 Washington County JPs at once by clicking the handy button below: